Bao-Jiarong/Wordcloud/README.md

 ## Word Cloud
-For this project, you'll create a "word cloud" from a text by writing a script.
+For this project, I created a "word cloud" from a text by writing a script.
 This script needs to process the text as an input, then count the frequencies.
 A dictionary is the output of the calculate_frequencies function.